shahidcodes/simple-twitter-bot-setup-on-heroku/README.md

 * see `main_example.py` for reference.
 * When all done means when you've your working bot locally.
 Run `pip freeze requirements.txt` in the bot directory.
 * And finally deploy and scale the worker dyno or run it.

+For instance you can put your Twitter App credentials in `main_example.py` and run it.
 # Quick Walkthrough

 ## Procfile